diracdeltas/sniffly/README.md

 ## Demo

 Visit http://diracdeltas.github.io/sniffly in Chrome/Chromium/Brave/etc. with HTTPS
 Everywhere disabled.

-If you use an ad blocker, some advertising domains will probably show up in the "Probably Visited" column (ignore them).
+Caveats:

+* does not work on mobile or Firefox
-Note that this will not work over HTTPS because of mixed content blocking.
+* does not work over HTTPS due to mixed content blocking.
+* adblockers may taint results

 ## Acknowledgements